First Grade Summer Reading Book List

 Why a Reading List?

 We love to read and participate in Summer Reading Programs.
-Last year I found that my kids were checking out comic books from the Library and devouring them!
-Many of the comic books (as well as some other very popular series) contained some language and disrespectful attitudes that I didn’t love.
+There was one summer where I found my kids were consistently checking out books that just weren’t my favorite!
+Many of these books contained some language and disrespectful attitudes that I didn’t love.
 In order to help them find more uplifting and thought provoking literature, I ventured to create these book lists.

 How I Compiled the Lists